ivbaze/ivbaze/README.md

-- 🔭 I’m currently working on leveraging data analysis to understnad rider behavior anddrive business growth for a bike-share program.
+- 🔭 I’m currently working on leveraging data analysis to understnad rider behavior and drive business growth for a bike-share program.
 - 🌱 I’m currently learning SQL, R, Tableau and Lookr to transform data into compelling visualizations.
 - 👯 I’m looking to collaborate on customer experience analytics by exploring survey data, complaints, and social sentiment to improve airline services.
 - 🤔 I’m looking for help with practicing SQL and Excel interview questions that are common for junior data analyst roles.